aisingapore/sealion/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you witness or experience behavior that violates this code of conduct, please report it promptly to the project maintainers by contacting [insert contact information].
+If you witness or experience behavior that violates this code of conduct, please report it promptly to the project maintainers by contacting [seallm@aisingapore.org]

 All reports will be treated with confidentiality, and the project maintainers will take appropriate action as necessary to address violations.
 We are committed to providing a safe and welcoming environment for all participants.